 - Find out the rounding denomination.
 Is it one second, 6 seconds, 1 minutes, 3 minutes?

-- Are there a minimum number of minutes charged every time you call?
+- Is there a minimum number of minutes charged every time you call?

 - Are you charged just for the talk time or also for the ring time?